andrewcottage/odt_potion/README.md

 ## To use

-Add a placeholder to your odt such as [LAST_NAME], and save it.
+Add a placeholder to your odt such as [LAST_NAME] and save it.

 Then in your code use